 I really want to write a children’s book in the old-school Disney style with castles and enchantment and whatnot.
 Except I want to write it about a Prince and a commoner boy who fall in love and get married.
 Like Cinderella, but with two boys.
 Because I see nothing wrong with that, and no one should.
 The way to stop people from becoming prejudiced in the future is to teach them at a young age that there is nothing wrong with two people of the same gender falling in love and getting married.
 I know there would be a hella lot of controversy, but I really want to write it and I think it would be so cute.

-Anonymous asked: Hello there.
+Anonymous said: Hello there.
 I was wondering what are your views on homosexuality.
 As well as if you are religious how does that affect your views.

 Oooo personal question!
 Fun!